Anterior Cruciate Ligament (ACL) Recontruction

 Make sure to arrange to have someone come with you for your surgery.
 It’s helpful to have someone there to listen to post-operative instructions and to drive you home.

-Surgery for Anterior Cruciate Ligament (ACL) Repair
+Surgery for Anterior Cruciate Ligament (ACL) Reconstruction

 - You will change into a hospital gown and be wheeled into the operating room on a gurney.
 An IV will be placed into your arm so doctors can administer medications, anesthesia, or sedatives for the procedure.